nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets the mode of file
+Scripts that changes mode of file olleh to hello